gkampitakis/go-snaps/README.md

 ## Running Tests on CI

-When `go-snaps` detects that it runs on CI it will automatically fail when snapshots are missing.
+When `go-snaps` detects that it is running in CI it will automatically fail when snapshots are missing.
 This is done to ensure new snapshots are committed alongside the tests and assertions are successful.

 > `go-snaps` uses [ciinfo](https://github.com/gkampitakis/ciinfo) for detecting if it runs on CI environment.